 GAWARN has developed an interactive website program where utilities are able to request help, respond to incidents and upload their resources into the program.
 The GAWARN website has integrated the Resource Typing Manual, allowing each member to enter information specific to their utility about their resources including pumps, generators and others.
 The website makes it possible to request resources from neighboring utilities that have available resources.

 The GAWARN program is a critical step in water incident and disaster preparedness.
-The program is offered at no cost to participants.
-Benefits include enhanced access to specialized resources, insurance for resources utilized during an emergency without pre-contractual limitations or retainer fees, expedited arrival of aid, indemnification and workers' compensation provisions to protect participating utilities, and reimbursement of costs, as needed.
+Other benefits of the program that make it more appealing to water utilities include no cost to participants, enhanced access to specialized resources, provides insurance for access to resources during an emergency without pre contractual limitations or retainer fees, expedites arrival of aid and the agreement contains indemnification and workers' compensation provisions to protect participating utilities, and provides for reimbursement of costs, as needed.
 The program launched on March 29, 2007.
-The GAWARN Mutual Aid and Assistance agreement is available to all public and private water and wastewater utilities in the State.
+The GAWARN Mutual Aid and Assistance agreement is available to all public and private water and wastewater utilities in the state.

 The GAWARN had its first activation in response to the Iowa Flooding in mid-June of 2008.
 No actual deployment was necessary; however it was an excellent preparatory and learning opportunity to prove how important the GAWARN is to water and wastewater utilities.
-Since then the GA WARN Program and The GAEPD have been involved in numerous training and exercise programs thru out Georgia to help better prepare our drinking and wastewater facilities to respond to natural and man-made disasters.
-GA EPD and the GAWARN programs have been active participants and leaders in the Emergency Support Function 3 in responding to the 2009 severe flooding event that impacted most of North West Georgia.
-In addition, The GAEPD and the GAWARN members were involved in 2 Hurrex exercises, the 2010 and 2012 Hurrex Exercise.
-The 2012 Hurrex Exercise, which was held in May of 2012 at the Georgia Emergency Operations Center, was a great large scale exercise to help each entity identify roles and responsibilities and recognize vulnerabilities that need improvement.
+Since then, the GAWARN program and EPD have been involved in numerous training and exercise programs throughout Georgia to help better prepare our drinking and wastewater facilities to respond to natural and man-made disasters.
+EPD and the GAWARN program have been active participants and leaders in the Emergency Support Function 3 in responding to the 2009 severe flooding event that impacted most of northwestern Georgia.

+The GAWARN program was used as a supporting agency to the Environmental Protection Division during the ice storms that impacted the State of Georgia in January and February of 2014.
+It was a helpful tool in responding to resource requests from Water and Wastewater Utilities that required aid.
+In addition, The GAEPD and its supporting agencies such as the GAWARN were involved in the 2014 Hurrex exercise.
+The 2014 Hurrex Exercise was held in May of 2014 at the Georgia Emergency Operations Center, was a great large scale exercise to help each entity identify roles and responsibilities and recognize vulnerabilities that need improvement